Bilalhussainj/Data_Analytics_with_R/README.md

 * Logistic Regression and Cross Validation
     * The models with different features were evaluated using 10-fold cross validation and AUROC values were also calculated/visualised.

-The first coursework (uploaded as CW2) tested on the following topics:
+The second coursework (uploaded as CW2) tested on the following topics:

 * Bayesian networks and naïve Bayes classifiers
 * Decision Trees and Random Forest